dannyfuf/hermes/README.md

 `worker.gracefulShutdownTimeout` milliseconds to finish (default: `30_000`).
 If that deadline expires, Hermes logs `worker_force_closed` and asks the backend to force-close.
-For BullMQ this returns without waiting for in-flight handlers, so their locks can expire and another worker can recover the jobs. `stop()` is idempotent.
+For BullMQ this returns without waiting for in-flight handlers, so their locks can expire and another worker can recover the jobs.
+The graceful deadline starts when `stop()` is requested, including while `start()` is still settling.
+Hermes waits at most another fixed 5 seconds for the force-close attempt, so a stuck backend connection cannot make `stop()` unbounded. `stop()` is idempotent.
 The configured shutdown timeout must be a positive safe integer no greater than `2_147_483_647` milliseconds (about 24.8 days).

+On graceful close, Deno KV drains tracked queue handlers before closing its KV handle.
+BullMQ pauses workers, drains active handlers, and closes Redis connections.
+Hermes also waits for timed-out `perform()` bodies that are still running.
+On force close, Deno KV closes its handle immediately and BullMQ disconnects without waiting for handlers; neither path waits for orphaned job bodies beyond the graceful deadline.

 Install both termination handlers in worker processes: